-To an untrained eye, running might appear to be a fairly straightforward exercise.
+To an untrained eye, running might seem to be a fairly straightforward exercise.
 Simply pop on your running shoes and take one step after another in quick strides.
 Simple right?
-But if you’re new to long-distance running it’s important to think about how to pace yourself, maintain your technique and conserve energy.
+But if you’re new to long-distance running, it’s important to think about how to pace yourself, maintain your technique and conserve energy.

-For complete beginners, it’s best to start by walking for about 10 to 30 minutes each day (2).
+For complete beginners, it’s best to start by walking for about 10 to 30 minutes each day.
 Once you can walk for 30 minutes without feeling out of breath, add one to two-minute running intervals.
-This can increase your endurance.
-Over time, try increasing the running duration to about 30 continuous minutes (2).
+This will help to increase your endurance.
+Over time, try increasing the running duration to about 30 continuous minutes.

-When you’re asking yourself, how to increase stamina for running, unfortunately, there’s no quick fix!
-Slow and steady is the best approach to avoid injury and build up your cadence.
+There’s no quick fix or shortcut to increasing stamina for running.
+Training your body slowly and steadily is the best approach to avoid injuries and build up your cadence.

 While running, try making these simple adjustments to conserve your energy and keep the muscles from exerting maximum effort.

 A tempo run is a sustained effort run that builds up your body’s ability to run faster for longer periods of time.
-This allows your body to build lactate threshold that helps strengthen your muscles endurance
+This allows your body to build lactate threshold, which helps to strengthen your muscle endurance.

-A running economy is defined as the oxygen cost of running a certain distance at submaximal velocity (4).
+A running economy is defined as the oxygen cost of running a certain distance at submaximal velocity.
+Confused?
 Simply put, it’s how much oxygen your body needs to run at a certain pace.
 The running economy is being studied as an important factor that explains changes in running performance.
-Understanding it can also help with answering questions on how to increase your stamina while running.
+Understanding it can help answer the question of how to increase your stamina while running.

 Another factor of the running economy is the amount by which your torso moves upwards with every step you take.
-A study has shown that keeping this movements to a minimum may slightly improve the running economy (5).
-It is believed that this lowers energy usage since the body is performing less work against gravity.
+A study has shown that keeping this movement to a minimum slightly improves the running economy.
+It is believed that this lowers energy usage, since the body is performing less work against gravity.
 That’s why you see professional sprinters or runners keeping their torsos locked in a position throughout their run!